vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 };
 ```

-Read [Adyen's document about the Afterpay](https://docs.adyen.com/payment-methods/afterpaytouch) to check which countries and currencies are supported.
+Read [Adyen's document about the Afterpay](https://docs.adyen.com/payment-methods/afterpaytouch) to check supported countries and currencies.

 :::warning Email Address
-Afterpay requires shopper's email address to work correctly.
+Afterpay requires the customer's email addresses.
 It will be read from `cart.customerEmail` with fallback to the `cart.customer.email` field.
-Make sure to put it in one of these.
+Make sure the e-mail address is available in one of these properties.
 :::